Family and friends release balloons in remembrance of Elijah Ellis

 INDIANAPOLIS — On Saturday, friends and family gathered to release balloons in remembrance of Elijah Ellis who, according to his family, was another recent victim in an act of violence in Indianapolis.

-While IMPD has not yet to release a victim’s name in late Thursday night’s shooting, friends of Ellis confirm he was shot and killed on the northwest side of Indianapolis on that fateful night.
+While IMPD has not yet to release a victim’s name in late Thursday night’s shooting, friends of Ellis confirm he was shot and killed late Thursday night on the northwest side of Indianapolis.

 Those who gathered on Saturday hope to bring awareness to Ellis’s death and seek justice in uncovering his killer.